SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 13 February 2024 - Fix - Catalog versions displayed in wrong order [ID_38762]

-The versions of a catalog record will now be sorted correctly.
+The versions of a catalog item will now be sorted correctly.

 #### 9 February 2024 - Enhancement - DMS connection status now visible on dataminer.services [ID_38771]